China–Russia relations: Oil and natural gas

 Chinese imports of Russian natural gas increased significantly after the Russian invasion of Ukraine.
 In November 2024, China had finished building its China-Russia natural east-route gas pipeline seven months ahead of its schedule.
 The pipeline links Heilongjiang to Shanghai.
 According to China Central Television (CCTV), Russian gas would power households in Shanghai by the end of 2024.
 In December 2024, China completed the full pipeline for the Power of Siberia.
+As of 2024, crude oil from Russia accounted for almost 20% of China's total energy imports.
 On 29 October 2025, Shandong Yulong Petrochemical, a major refinery in Shandong Province, increased its imports of Russian oil to a record 370,000–405,000 barrels per day.
+In December 2025, China became the first buyer of post-sanctions LNG from Russia's Portovaya plant when a Gazprom tanker delivered a cargo to the Beihai terminal, marking the project's first shipment since United States restrictions were imposed.

 Nuclear energy

 Meeting between Dmitry Medvedev and Hu Jintao at the 2009 APEC Summit.